Do you want to know more about basic SEO for architects in 2022 and beyond?

 As an architect, an architecture firm, or maybe an interior designer, you’ll be focused on aesthetics.

 Don’t let any technical misunderstandings cost your user experience or usability.

 Access to the most important pages of your architect website (portfolio, contact info, quote request) should be clearly indicated within 1-2 clicks away from every page.

-Avoid everything we’ve mentioned above: animations, intro pages etc – don’t add hurdles that stop your customer getting to their destination.
+Avoid everything we’ve mentioned above: animations, intro pages, etc – don’t add hurdles that stop your customer from getting to their destination.